To Do This Week

 - Non-Western (non-Aristotelian) storytelling -less conflict, more fractal patterns, episodic

-- Modern, Avant-garde, Experimental -fragmentation, broken causal/chains, dissonance, abstraction
+- Modern, Avant-garde, Experimental -surrealist, irrational, fragmented, broken causal/chains, dissonance, abstraction, chance

 - Post-Modern -metafiction, collage, remix, stories within stories